biosimulations/biosimulations/docs/users/creating-projects.md

 ## Conventions for simulation projects

 To make it easy for investigators to work with a broad range of model formats, modeling frameworks, simulation types, simulation algorithms, and simulation tools, BioSimulations uses existing community standards for creating and describing projects.
-BioSimulations uses the Simulation Experiment Description Markup Language (SED-ML) to describe [simulation experiments](#sed-ml) and COMBINE/OMEX archive formats for packaging and distribution of simulation [projects](#combineomex-archives).
-Vega is used to describe charts, plots and [visualizations](#visualizations) of simulation results.
+BioSimulations uses the Simulation Experiment Description Markup Language (SED-ML) to describe [simulation experiments](#sed-ml) and COMBINE/OMEX archive formats for packaging and distributing simulation [projects](#combineomex-archives).
+Vega is used to describe charts, plots, and [visualizations](#visualizations) of simulation results.
 The OMEX-Meta format is used to describe the [metadata](#metadata) associated with a simulation project.
 More information about BioSimulation's use of these standards, and how to create and publish a project can be found below.

 ### SED-ML